cSquaerd/vivec36Typeset/vivec36LessonsTypeset.md

 The evoker shall raise his left hand empty and open, to indicate he needs no weapons of his own.
 The coming forth is always hidden, so the evoker is always invisible or, better, in the skin of his enemies.

 'The eyelid of the kingdom shall fill thirty and six folios, but the eye shall read the world.'
-By this the Hortator needs me to understand. $\hfill\null\linebreak$
+By this the Hortator needs me to understand.
 The sword is an impatient signature.
-Write no contracts on the dead. $\hfill\null\linebreak$ Vivec says unto the Hortator remember the words of Boet-hi-ah:
+Write no contracts on the dead.
+Vivec says unto the Hortator remember the words of Boet-hi-ah:

 We pledge ourselves to you, the Frame-maker, the Scarab: a world for us to love you in, a cloak of dirt to cherish.
 Betrayed by your ancestors when you were **`not`** even looking.
 Hoary Magnus and his ventured opinions cannot sway the understated, a trick worthy of the always satisfied.
 A short season of towers, a rundown absolution, and what is this, what is this but fire under your eyelid?